How to deal with issues found in Navisworks

 For new problems that are found, we recommend to create the issues directly in the BCF manager, as described below.

-For more information, see also How to transfer Saved Viewpoints to BIMcollab Cloud.
+For more information, see also How to transfer Saved Viewpoints to BIMcollab Nexus.

 Creating new issues manually in BCF Manager